 What Is a Short-Term Car Lease?

-This is a much more affordable option, assuming you can find someone willing to swap.
-In a lease swap, you “take over” another person’s lease (also known as “assumption”), including the mileage limits and any other restrictions that come with the existing lease.
-This could help you pay less per month than a long-term rental and only have the car for a few months or a year.
+In a lease swap, also known as a transfer or assumption, you “take over” another person’s lease, including the mileage limits and any other restrictions that come with the existing lease.
+But you'll need to meet the same credit standard that the original lease owner met.
+Assuming you can find someone willing to swap, you'll often pay less per month than you would for a long-term rental and may only have to keep the car for a few months or a year.

 Pros and Cons of a Short-Term Car Lease